malloydata/malloy/packages/malloy-render/README.md

 );
 ```

 To build the bundle from source, run `npm run bundle_renderer`.
+This will create the bundled js files in in `dist/bundle`.